-Social media sites open up numerous opportunities for cyber criminals to harvest sensitive information about prospect target (whether it is a person or corporation) because of the vast amount of useful information located in one place.
+Social media sites open up numerous opportunities for cybercriminals to harvest sensitive information about prospect targets (whether it is a person or corporation) because of the vast amount of useful information located in one place.
 For example, you can get a great deal of personal information about any person worldwide by just checking their Facebook page.
-Such information often includes the person of interest’s connections on Facebook, political views, religion, ethnicity, country of origin, personal images and videos, spouse name (or marital status), home and work addresses, frequently visited locations, social activities (e.g., Sports, theater, and restaurant visits), work history, education, important event dates (such as birth date, graduation date, relationship date, or the date when left/start a new job), and social interactions.
+Such information often includes the person of interest’s connections on Facebook, political views, religion, ethnicity, country of origin, personal images and videos, spouse name (or marital status), home and work addresses, frequently visited locations, social activities (e.g., sports, theater, and restaurant visits), work history, education, important event dates (such as birth date, graduation date, relationship date, or the date when left/start a new job), and social interactions.
 This can all be found in one Facebook profile.

 To know what your Facebook profile reveals about your social interactions on this platform and investigate other Facebook users’ activities, you can use a free online service called StalkScan (https://stalkscan.com).
 This service allows you to investigate the public information of any Facebook user.
 To use this service, enter the Facebook URL of the target profile, and the site will populate the page with all the public social interactions produced by the entered profile (see Figure 3).

-Information from social media websites along with the one collected from the target file’s metadata can be combined together to draw a complete picture of target corporate IT systems and managerial hierarchy.
+Information from social media websites along with the one collected from the target file’s metadata can be combined together to draw a complete picture of target corporate IT systems and the managerial hierarchy.
 Some benefits cybercriminals gain by exploiting these sources include the following – and more:

 - By knowing the type -and version- of the software used to create files of the target company, criminals can target it with the appropriate malware.
-For example, if the targeted company uses an open source office program (e.g. LibreOffice or WPS) to create its documents, then sending VBA macro malware will not work.
+For example, if the targeted company uses an open-source office program (e.g. LibreOffice or WPS) to create its documents, then sending VBA macro malware will not work.

 - Knowing the path to where the corporate store its files (network share) will allow criminals to focus on the file share server where all corporate data is stored and hit it with a ransomware attack.